 Most Wolfville wine tours include a stop at Luckett Vineyards, which is one of the most established operations in the valley.
-Producing up to 90-thousand barrels per year, the winery overlooks the pretty Gaspereau Valley and is a popular spot for events thanks to its outdoor restaurant just steps away from the vines.
+Producing up to 13-thousand cases per year, the winery overlooks the pretty Gaspereau Valley and is a popular spot for events thanks to its outdoor restaurant just steps away from the vines.
 Nestled between them is a rather unexpected addition: a bright red phone booth.

 The story goes that founder Pete Luckett who hailed from Nottingham, England, wanted a bit of home incorporated into the vineyard.
 He was rather fond of a phone booth that had been down the street from his childhood home in the UK, and mentioned it to a friend.
 Sure enough, that same phone booth showed up in Halifax two months later, in a box marked ‘Restaurant Supplies.’
 It now has a special spot among the vines, and visitors are welcome to phone anyone in North America on it for free!